KatUser/job4j_mock/README.md

 🐱‍💻🐱‍💻🐱‍💻 Software stack:

 * Java 17
-* Spring Boot 2 (will be migrated to newer version in the upcoming future)
+* Spring Boot 2 (will be migrated to a newer version in the upcoming future)
 * Maven
 * PostgreSQL 16
-* JUnit 4 (will be migrated to newer version in the upcoming future)
+* JUnit 4 (will be migrated to a newer version in the upcoming future)
 * Something else I could have missed out, but will add a bit later.